-ELMT 2433 Industrial Electronics 4:3:3
+ELMT 2433 Industrial Electronics

-A study of devices, circuits, and systems primarily used in automated manufacturing and/or process control including computer controls and interfacing between mechanical, electrical, electronic, and computer equipment.
-Presentation of programming schemes.
-Analog and digital control loops and their application in process control and robotics.
-Microprocessors for control and monitoring.
-Sensing devices for pressure, level, flow, temperature, and position.
-Signal processing: A/D and D/A conversion, feedback, and servos.
+Devices, circuits, and systems primarily used in automated manufacturing and/or process control including computer controls and interfacing between mechanical, electrical, electronic, and computer equipment.
+Includes a presentation of programming schemes.
+Analog and digital control loops and their application in process control and robotics, microprocessors for control and monitoring, sensing devices for pressure, level, flow, temperature, and position, signal processing, and A/D and D/A conversion, feedback, and servos.
 Laboratory work includes microprocessor and robotics interfacing and control circuits.

-Prerequisite: CETT 1405, CETT 1429 and CETT 1345 Type: TECH
+Prerequisite: CETT 1405; CETT 1429; CETT 1345

+Type TECH